Important Phrasal Verbs With Meaning for Competitive Exams

 - He goes here for (is regarded as) a scholar.

 - Shall I go for (fetch) a doctor?

 - The people went forth to welcome the leader.

-- A rumor went forth (became public) that the prince was dead.
+- A rumour went forth (became public) that the prince was dead.

-- My supporters will go in for (favor, support) the abolition of that rule.
+- My supporters will go in for (favour, support) the abolition of that rule.

 - I shall go in for the law (become a lawyer).